 Hemp plants go through one of several extraction processes to separate out CBD for our intake.
 The resulting CBD will come in a variety of colors.
 CBD isolate is a white powdery substance.
-Meanwhile, broad spectrum CBD appears brown or dark green — which makes sense, considering it contains more parts of the hemp plant.
+Meanwhile, broad spectrum CBD appears brown or dark green.

 There are, of course, differences between CBD isolate and broad-spectrum CBD.
 But either base will require you to use a carrier oil for three main reasons.